akshgarg7/Specter/README.md

 - Frontend based on Harvey.ai
 - Voice API based on OpenAI's ChatGPT Voice Endpoint
 - Voice API hosted on outspeed.
+- A LOT of help from Cursor :)